-Like a SIGNAL, but it has only one or two lenses facing opposite the direction of travel of the Rally Route (that is, facing you as you approach it).
+A BLINKER is a traffic control device requiring a stop or exercise of caution at an intersection.
+A BLINKER has only one or two lenses facing opposite the direction of travel of the Rally Route (that is, facing you as you approach it).
 It may or may not be functioning.
 If it has three or more lenses, consider it a SIGNAL.
+A flashing light used as a warning device, such as on curves, is not a BLINKER.